bacal/dstruct/README.md

 # DStruct - A data structure library written in C

-This library aims to provide a type agnostic implementation for different data structurs in the C programming language.
+This library aims to provide a type agnostic implementation for different data structures in the C programming language.

 ## **Included data structures**
 - Singly Linked Lists